-Expiration Dates: When you are dealing with food and drink products, having a lot number is especially important.
+Expiration Dates: When you are dealing with food and drink products, having a lot of numbers is especially important.
 You need to be sure that the food and drink products are being shipped from the warehouse well before their expiration date comes up.
-This way, you are sure you are putting out high quality and safe to consume product.
-With cloud-based technology, you can be alerted when you have an expired product so that you can throw it out, order fresh product, and keep everything fresh.
+This way, you are sure you are putting out high-quality and safe-to-consume products.
+With cloud-based technology, you can be alerted when you have an expired product so that you can throw it out, order fresh products, and keep everything fresh.

 Quality Assurance: Having lot numbers in the QA process can help a lot.
 As you test products from different batches, you are able to locate the lot number of items that are defective.
 If there are other items in that same batch that are defective, you will know which items you need to pull.
 So instead of having to take all of those items down from the shelves, you just take down the ones with that lot number.

 Legal Compliance: Several various government organizations, including the FDA, may require lot numbers and lot tracking for food and drug companies.
 Make sure to do research on where you are operating from and what you are selling to make sure you are complying with these guidelines.

 A common question that comes up is what’s the difference between a lot number and a serial number.
 As we mentioned earlier, the lot number on products from the same batch may be the same.

 When it comes to the serial number, things get a little different.
 Instead of having the same numbers as others in the batch, each serial number is going to be different.

 Serial numbers are going to be a lot more exact than lot numbers.
 They are able to help you differentiate not only different products from one another but also individual products that are the same model.